 Food and Faiths

-Held in November during Unity Week, this program invites all members of the Holy Cross community to visit Campion House to learn about religious traditions represented on campus through sampling foods from each tradition.
+Held during Unity Week, this program invites all members of the Holy Cross community to visit Campion House to learn about religious traditions represented on campus through sampling foods from each tradition.
 Interested in helping prepare food for this event?
 Contact Marybeth Kearns-Barrett.

 Interfaith Immersion in the City of Worcester